Cairns Marlins

 The Cairns Marlins are an Australian basketball team based in Cairns, Queensland.
-The Marlins compete in the men's NBL1 North league and play their home games at Early Settler Stadium.
-The team is closely affiliated with the Cairns Taipans and Cairns Basketball, the major administrative basketball organisation in the region.
+The Marlins compete in the men's NBL1 North and play their home games at Early Settler Stadium.
+The team is affiliated with Cairns Basketball Inc. (CBI), the major administrative basketball organisation in the region.
+CBI's women's team is the Cairns Dolphins.

 Team history

 Entry into the QBL

 After operating a successful basketball program in Cairns, Queensland, Cairns Basketball joined the Queensland State Basketball League in its second season in 1987.
 They fielded two teams, the Cairns Marlins in the men's competition and the Cairns Dolphins in the women's competition.

 Expansion to the NBL

 Between 1993 and 1998 the Marlins won four championships, prompting calls for Cairns to join the Australian National Basketball League.
 The Cairns Taipans joined the NBL for the 1999–2000 season, with Marlin's head coach Rod Popp coaching the team.

 Since the Taipans' entry into the NBL the two teams have remained very close, often sharing development and training players over the NBL off-season and the QBL season.